aatmunbaxi/site/content/comp/how_emacs_helped_modus_ef_palette_beamer.md

 ```

 All this does is loop through `theme-palette`, and for each element, insert the LaTeX directive we wanted, separated by newlines.
-Here&rsquo;s an excerpt of the generated output for `modus-operandi-tinted`:
+Here's an excerpt of the generated output for `modus-operandi-tinted`:

 ```text
 \definecolor{bg-main}{HTML}{fbf7f0}